 Project economics and our earnings may be reduced if increases in operating costs are incurred.
-Factors which could affect operating costs include, without limitation: labour costs; the cost of catalysts and chemicals; the cost of natural gas and electricity; water handling and availability; power outages; produced sand causing issues of erosion, hot spots and corrosion; reliability of facilities; maintenance costs; the cost to transport sales products; and the cost to dispose of certain by-products.
+Factors which could affect operating costs include, without limitation: the costs imposed by GHG emissions regulations, labour costs, the cost of catalysts and chemicals, the cost of natural gas and electricity, water handling and availability, power outages, produced sand causing issues of erosion, hot spots and corrosion, reliability of facilities, maintenance costs, the cost to transport sales products and the cost to dispose of certain by-products.

-We may be unable to compete successfully with other organizations in the oil and natural gas industry, or obtain required vendor services to compete.
+We may be unable to compete successfully with other organizations in the oil and natural gas industry, or obtain required vendor services to compete

-The oil and natural gas industry is highly competitive.
-The Corporation competes for capital, acquisitions of reserves and/or resources, undeveloped lands, skilled/qualified labour, access to drilling rigs, service rigs and other equipment and materials such as drilling rigs, hydraulic fracturing pumping equipment and related skilled personnel, access to processing facilities, pipeline and refining capacity, as well as many other services, and in many other respects, with a substantial number of other organizations, many of which may have greater technical and financial resources than the Corporation.
+The oil and natural gas industry is highly competitive in all of its phases.
+The Corporation competes with numerous other entities in the exploration for, and the development, production and marketing of, oil and natural gas, as well as for capital, acquisitions of reserves and/or resources, undeveloped lands, skilled/ qualified labour, access to drilling rigs, service rigs and other equipment and materials such as drilling rigs, hydraulic fracturing pumping equipment and related skilled personnel, access to processing facilities, pipeline and refining capacity, as well as many other services, and in many other respects, with a substantial number of other organizations, many of which may have greater technical and financial resources than the Corporation.
 As a result, some of the Corporation's competitors may have greater opportunities and be able to access, services or vendors that the Corporation is not able to access, thereby limiting its ability to compete.